-Grace is a cloud-based institution; therefore, Internet connectivity is necessary to access Grace Technology Systems.
+Grace uses cloud-based (SaaS) platforms; therefore a reliable internet connection is necessary in order to seamlessly access Grace's technological systems.
 Even for on-site courses with students participating in the physical classroom, professors will provide course work and assignments via the online Learning Management System (LMS).
 All students are expected to check their email regularly and turn in assignments within the LMS.